jonathandion/awesome-emails/README.md

 ## Design Patterns & Guides

+- [CSS Support](https://www.campaignmonitor.com/css/) - A complete breakdown of the CSS support for every popular mobile, web and desktop email client on the planet.
 - [Mail Servers Best Pratices](https://documentation.mailgun.com/best_practices.html#email-best-practices) - This guide is a brief summary of email best practices that we have learned from managing mail servers.
 - [Stylecampaign](http://stylecampaign.com/blog/2014/02/responsive-email-navigation/) - I looked at the navigation of 50 responsive retail emails.
 Here is a breakdown of the patterns I discovered.